Configure a connection

 You can modify existing connections using the Connections page of the Workflows console.

-• Delete: Remove the connection.
+- Delete connection: Remove the connection.
 Any flows that use this connection must be updated to use a different connection.
+You can also click the delete icon next to a connection to remove it.

 For more details about managing existing connections, see Connections page.